 ICYE stands for International Cultural Youth Exchange – one of the most long-standing, personal and flexible youth exchange programmes in the world.
 Thanks to ICYE, thousands of young people have been making a difference in all five continents.

-ACVE represented the ICYE New Zealand programme at the XXVVII ICYE General Assembly held in Costa Rica from 6-12 November 2011.
-We are looking forward to attending the next General Assembly in Uganda, November 2013.
+ACVE represented the ICYE New Zealand programme at the XXVVII ICYE General Assembly held in Costa Rica from 6-12 November 2011, and again at the General Assembly in Uganda, held in November 2013.

 ICYE proudly celebrates more than 60 years of experience - its programmes are constantly revised and modified to reflect changes in society at a local, national and global level.
 Today, ICYE is an international, independent, non-profit organisation with a significant presence in 40 countries across the world.